gtom-pandas/gtom-pandas/README.md

-# Soo
+# Tom G
-## AI enjoyer
+## French agri-food engineer
-05/10/25 : Made my first Todolist with auth
+### I'm learning AI and ML by myself before find a school for September 2026